aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf/pagecollection/insert/_index.md

 ## PageCollection::Insert(int32_t) method

-Insert empty apge into collection at the specified position.
+Insert an empty page into the collection at the specified position.
+If the document already contains pages with varying sizes, the size of the most frequently occurring page will be selected.
+In the case there are only two different pages, the size of the first page will be used.

 ```cpp
 System::SharedPtr<Page> Aspose::Pdf::PageCollection::Insert(int32_t pageNumber)